Office of Safe Schools

 Battery (BAT) - Level I

-- Student hitting another with a heavy object over the head.
+- Student hitting another with a heavy object over the head resulting in serious injury

-- Student jabbing a pen into another's arm.
+- Student jabbing a pen into another's arm resulting in serious injury.

-- Student or other engaging in a mutual physical altercation with another and continuing to hit/beat that person even after that person stops fighting, or is no longer able to fight back.
+- Student or other engaging in a mutual physical altercation with another and continuing to hit/beat that person even after that person stops fighting, or is no longer able to fight back resulting in serious injury.

 - Student or other delivering a single poke to the chest.